|

 choice.
 Then there was that big wide open basement -- If those walls

+could talk!
 "Jerry Shea was

 my most capable assistant.
 Mike McVay then Bob Moody